src-d/datasets/PublicGitArchive/pga/README.md

 - `URL`, `SIVA_FILENAMES`, `FILE_COUNT`, `LANGS`,`LANGS_BYTE_COUNT`, `LANGS_LINES_COUNT`,`LANGS_FILES_COUNT`, `COMMITS_COUNT`, `BRANCHES_COUNT`, `FORK_COUNT`, `EMPTY_LINES_COUNT`, `CODE_LINES_COUNT`, `COMMENT_LINES_COUNT`, `LICENSE`, `STARS` and `SIZE` for the original dataset.
 - `URL`, `PARQUET_FILENAMES`, `FILE_COUNT`, `SIZE`, `FILE_EXTRACT_RATE`, `BYTE_EXTRACT_RATE`, `LANGS`, `LANGS_FILE_COUNT`, `LANGS_BYTE_COUNT`, `LANGS_FILE_EXTRACT_RATE` and `LANGS_BYTE_EXTRACT_RATE` for the UASTs dataset.

-Note that the fields `STARS` and `SIZE` can hold the value `-1` to point out that the index doesn't have information about those for the orginal dataset.
+Note that the fields `STARS` and `SIZE` can hold the value `-1` to point out that the index doesn't have information about those for the original dataset.
 This ensures compatibility between different index versions.

 `SIZE` represents the sum of the sizes of all the siva files you need to collect to get the complete repository.
 Because a siva file can hold several repositories information, when you need to download more than one repository the total amount of bytes to be downloaded will be at most the sum of their `SIZES` values though it could be less if they share any of the siva files.